JustWhit3/osmanip/doc/Repository structure.md

 ### Other
 - [*README.md*](https://github.com/JustWhit3/osmanip/blob/main/README.md): is the main README.md file of the software.
-- [*CREDITS.md*](https://github.com/JustWhit3/osmanip/blob/main/CREDITS.md): it contains names of the contributors of the software.
 - [*License*](https://github.com/JustWhit3/osmanip/blob/main/License): is the License file, please read it before using this library with your own public code.
 - [*CITATION.cff*](https://github.com/JustWhit3/osmanip/blob/main/CITATION.cff): it contains information about how to properly cite this software.